Time evolution of a thin black ring via Hawking radiation: Formulation

 where $\lambda_{\ell m}$ is the separation constant which is determined as an eigenvalue of \eqref{spheroidal}.
 For small $a^2\left(\omega^2-k^2\right)$, the eigenvalues associated with the spheroidal wave functions $S^m_\ell$ are $\lambda_{\ell m}=\ell\left(\ell+1\right)+{\cal O} \left(a^2\left(\omega^2-k^2\right)\right)$~\cite{Teukolsky:1973ha}.

-As we mentioned in Sec.
-III A, the greybody factor is calculated as the absorption probability of the incoming waves of the corresponding mode.
-With Eq. \eqref{Lorentz tr}, the tortoise coordinate $r_\ast$ and a new wave function $u$ defined as
+As we mentioned in Sec.~\ref{section:Emission rate}, the greybody factor is calculated as the absorption probability of the incoming waves of the corresponding mode.
+With the tortoise coordinate $r_\ast$ and the new wave function $u$ defined by

-the radial wave equation \eqref{radial} can be rewritten as the equation of Schr\"odinger type:
+the radial wave equation \eqref{radial} can be rewritten as the following equation of Schr\"odinger type:

 where $V(r)$ is the effective potential